![]() Bachelor of Midwifery |

 OR

+Unsatisfactory results arising from the full safety checking process may result in you being declined entry or withdrawn from the programme of study.
 Please note: Registered health practitioners from other disciplines who seek Recognition of Prior Learning on the basis of their health professional qualification and practice experience must hold registration with the relevant regulator authority in New Zealand and provide a Certificate of Good Standing from that authority.
-Registered Nurse pathwayIf you're a Registered Nurse who's interested in transitioning into a career in midwifery, we've developed a pathway programme just for you.
-Find out more.
 Don't meet the entry requirements?Our Health Bridging Certificate acts as a bridging programme into this midwifery qualification.
-A minimum B+/75 average pass, achieved across four courses during semester two, is required to meet the academic entry requirements into the Bachelor of Midwifery.
-This MUST include a B+/75 in Bioscience 2.
 The Health Bridging Certificate is also ideal if you need to update specific knowledge and skills, and demonstrate your academic ability.
 Distance options are available.
 Please note: Due to the high demand for places, successful completion of the Health Bridging Certificate (Level 4) will not automatically guarantee you entry into the Bachelor of Midwifery programme.
-Covid-19 vaccination informationYou don’t need to supply evidence of your Covid-19 vaccination status to apply for this programme.
-However, most placement providers will require evidence from you that you are fully vaccinated before allowing you to complete a placement at their organisation.
-Placements are an integral part of this programme and you’ll need to complete these to be able to successfully achieve your qualification.
+Preference will be given to those who achieve a B+ result.
+Health and vaccination informationYou don’t need to supply evidence of your vaccination status to apply for this programme.
+However, the placement component of this programme has a higher risk of exposure to vaccine preventable diseases.
+Therefore, most placement providers will require evidence from you that you are fully vaccinated and have immunity for tuberculosis, varicella, measles, hepatitis B and pertussis (within the last 10 years).
+Evidence of immunity to vaccine preventable diseases is ascertained by a blood test and your vaccination records.
+Placements are an integral part of this programme, and you’ll need to complete the vaccine requirements to be able to successfully achieve your qualification.
+If you have concerns or questions about this requirement, please feel free to contact us.
 Other risks and informationThe nature of midwifery practice means that, at times, you may be at risk of:

 Once you have been accepted into the programme, you will be notified that you must produce current evidence of immunisation status.
 Immunisation status is determined by a blood test and your vaccination history.
-How we manage these risksWe will provide health and safety information relating to computer use and to practice equipment, and advise you how to reduce any risk of injury.
+How we manage these risksWe will provide health and safety information relating to computer use and to practice equipment and advise you how to reduce any risk of injury.
 You will have access to copies of relevant hazards registers and processes for reporting accidents and injuries so our Health and Safety Officers can follow them up.
 You are required to undergo screening tests for infectious diseases and immune status prior to the commencement of the programme.
 FeesDomestic feesFirst year

 Standard